silvercircle/silvercircle.github.io/_posts/2017-10-09-visiting-mahon.md

 Arriving via ship is more interesting and much more scenic.
 The natural harbor of Mahon is fjord-like, about 3km long and only a few hundred feet wide.
 The water is deep enough to allow medium size cruise ships and ferries, but the really big and ugly ones have to stay outside as their draft is too high and they wouldn't be able to turn around inside the narrow channel.
+We arrived on a 200m long 42.000GRT ship, a small and tiny one when compared to the massive behemoths of more than 300m length and three times the mass, and yet, turning around 180 degrees before reaching our final position was a fairly difficult maneuver according to the captain's speech.

 </div>
 <div class="gallery" markdown="1">